 When two government entities were combined, Chevin’s ‘rapid response’ helped them implement a simplified asset management system

-Louisville Metro County Government’s fleet organization was created In January 2003, after the governments of the city of Louisville and Jefferson County, Kentucky combined their government fleet operations into a single entity to standardize maintenance and procurement practices and bring together multiple facilities.
+Louisville Metro County Government’s fleet organization was created In January 2003, after the governments of the city of Louisville and Jefferson County, Kentucky combined their government fleet management operations into a single entity to standardize maintenance and procurement practices and bring together multiple facilities.

 Today, Louisville Metro County Government operates and maintains a wide range of vehicles and equipment for public works, fire, emergency services and other departments.
 The portfolio includes some 2,600 licensed vehicles and over 1,300 pieces of equipment.